Mount Buangor State Park fire and storm recovery

 Parks Victoria and the Department of Energy, Environment and Climate Action are working through the next stages of recovery at Mount Buangor State Park and Mount Cole State Forest.

 At Mount Buangor State Park, Parks Victoria is delivering $250,000 of initial works, which includes: fencing, signage, bollards and gates to support visitor safety.
-The funding will also support cultural heritage surveys in partnership with the Eastern Maar Aboriginal Corporation.
+The funding will also support collaboration with the Eastern Maar Aboriginal Corporation.

-This project will also include completing impact assessments; clearing debris from camping areas, roads and tracks; and planning, scoping and rebuilding of park infrastructure once insurance and subsequent funding is secured.
+This project includes impact assessments; clearing debris from camping areas, roads and tracks; and planning, scoping and rebuilding of park infrastructure.

 Project timeline